 In recognition of their exceptional achievements to date, we’re providing them with much-needed long-term funding to enable them to make a crucial difference on the ground for our endangered wildlife.
 Through our long-term work supporting conservationists around the world, we are uniquely positioned to judge where the most effective work to safeguard wildlife is taking place.
 And behind each successful project is a talented individual with the drive and leadership skills to direct their teams, often working in really difficult circumstances, to achieve success.
 Meet these outstanding five individuals who we are proud to call our Conservation Partners:

 Java in Indonesia has been subject to devastating deforestation, causing lorises to lose 90% of their tropical forest habitat.
-As they climb slowly through the remaining trees, slow lorises are captured and sold illegally through the pet trade, for medicine or exploited as props in tourist photos.
+As they climb slowly through the remaining trees, slow lorises are captured and sold illegally through the pet trade, for medicine or as props in tourist photos.
 Anna’s tackling the illegal wildlife trade head on, orchestrating a social media campaign to stop tourists posing with captured lorises and to ensure lorises have a space in the wild.

-Ruaha is home to over a tenth of the world’s lions, but also has the highest rate of lion killing in East Africa.
-Lions frequently attack domestic livestock, so they’re often killed in retaliation.
-Traditional livestock enclosures are fairly ineffective at keeping lions at bay, so Amy is helping to reinforce enclosures that is 95% effective at preventing attacks.
+Ruaha National Park in Tanzania is home to over a tenth of the world’s lions, but also has the highest rate of lion killing in East Africa.
+Lions frequently attack domestic livestock, so they’re often killed in retaliation by local farmers.
+Traditional livestock enclosures are fairly ineffective at keeping lions at bay, so Amy is helping to reinforce enclosures that are 95% effective at preventing attacks.

 Tandoureh National Park is a last remaining Persian leopard stronghold.
 As people and wildlife compete for space, the leopards are in increasingly close contact with local communities and pose a big threat to their livestock.
 Although the park is protected, the leopards are still hunted.
 Mohammad’s studying six leopards and working with reformed poachers to better understand their motivations, whilst teaching local communities how to better protect their livestock.